WordPress/gutenberg/docs/reference-guides/theme-json-reference/theme-json-migrations.md

 ### How to migrate from v1 to v2:

 1. Update `version` to `3`.
-2. Configure the changed defaults if you'd like.
+2. Configure the changed defaults.

 ### Changed defaults

 #### `settings.typography.defaultFontSizes`

-In theme.json v2, the default font sizes were always merged with the theme ones.
+In theme.json v2, the default font sizes were only shown when theme sizes were not defined.
+A theme providing font sizes with the same slugs as the defaults would always override them.

-The new `defaultFontSizes` option differs from that behavior.
+The new `defaultFontSizes` option gives control over showing default font sizes and preventing those defaults from being overridden.

 - When set to `true` it will show the default font sizes and prevent them from being overridden by the theme.
 - When set to `false` it will hide the default font sizes and allow the theme to use the default slugs.

+It is `true` by default when switching to v3.
+This is to be consistent with how other `default*` options work such as `settings.color.defaultPalette`.

+To keep behavior similar to v2, set this value to `false`.